MASSAGE THERAPY PROGRAM

 Prerequisite: Completion of Deep Muscle Massage.

-Clinic is instructed by Kelly Kark.
+Clinic is instructed and supervised by Laura Stauffer

 During this course students will study the major physiological systems of the body from a holistic perspective and in order to prepare for either massage licensing exam.
 The systems studied include Cell & Tissues, Skeletal, Muscular, Integumentary, Digestive, Respiratory, Cardiovascular, Lymphatic, Excretory, Nervous, Reproductive and Endocrine.
 There will be a major focus on how these systems interrelate and are potentially affected through massage.
 Dysfunction and Pathology within these systems and common ailments as they relate to massage will be studied.
 Medical terminology, including prefixes, suffixes, and root words are studied.
-Throughout the course we will explore anatomy and kinesiology of the major muscle groups within the body, building upon what was learned in Deep Muscle Massage.
+Throughout the course we will explore anatomy and kinesiology (actions) of the major muscle groups within the body, building upon what was learned in Deep Muscle Massage.
 Mid- level and superficial muscles will be palpated.
 Lab time will be spent identifying major landmarks, i.e. bony prominences and the attachments of superficial and mid-level muscles.

 This course will better prepare students to understand day-to-day situations presented by their clientele.
 Knowing the correct medical terminology taught in this course, students will also be able to more accurately communicate with their clients, physicians, chiropractors, allied health professionals and insurance companies as well as conduct themselves with greater assurance and professionalism.
 Knowledge in Anatomy and Physiology is a prerequisite for training in many advanced bodywork modalities including Sports Massage and Orthopedic Neuromuscular Therapy.
 A holistic health framework will be incorporated throughout this class.